lightscapevr/website/markdown/customscene.md

   and call it simply `s`.

 * In the same directory, click on the folder with the same name as the scene file.
 (This is where the lightmap data is stored.)
-The same AssetBundle entry should appear in the inspector; you need to click on the folder itself, not open it.
+A similar AssetBundle entry should appear in the inspector; you need to click once on the folder itself, not open it.
 Put the AssetBundle name `t`.

 * Now with your scene opened, pick the `VR Sketch` menu, the only item.
   It makes and packages 2 files into a directory called